Analysis Report on the U.S. Environmental Protection Agency (EPA) Special Government Employee (SGE) Roster for [Month] [Year]

 Document Introduction

 This list itself does not contain further descriptions of employees' professional backgrounds, affiliated departments, specific duties, or appointment periods.
 However, as a raw personnel data inventory, it holds significant reference value.
-Analysts can use it to track the frequency of participation by experts in specific fields in EPA affairs, preliminarily assess the areas in which the EPA relies on external intellectual resources during different periods (such as new policy formulation periods or responses to major environmental events), or use it as a starting point for deeper research.
-By combining it with other public information, they can evaluate the composition of the scientific community influencing EPA decisions and its potential evolution trends.
-The report's purely data-presentation approach provides an objective and accurate basis for subsequent qualitative or quantitative analysis.
+Analysts can use it to track the frequency of experts in specific fields participating in EPA affairs, preliminarily identify the areas in which the EPA relies on external expertise during different periods (such as new policy formulation or major environmental incident response), or use it as a starting point for deeper research.
+Combined with other public information, it can help assess the composition of the scientific community influencing EPA decisions and its potential evolution trends.
+The report's purely data-presentation approach provides an objective and accurate baseline for subsequent qualitative or quantitative analysis.